nickldimartino/battleship/README.md

 # Getting Started

-https://trello.com/b/yS9rAAh5/sebr-02-12-24

-https://nickldimartino.github.io/Battleship-Game/
+Link to the class timeline in which this project was created (Week 2-3): https://trello.com/b/yS9rAAh5/sebr-02-12-24

+Link to the GitHub Pages site where the game can be played. https://nickldimartino.github.io/Battleship-Game/

 # Next Steps

+- Enhance the computer AI to make more knowledgable guesses
-- Find and fix possible bugs and edge cases.
+- Find and fix possible bugs
-- Refactor code.
+- Refactor code